MindscapeHQ/raygun4net/Mindscape.Raygun4Net.WebApi/readme.txt

 ===================================================================

 Sometimes when setting up Raygun to send exceptions automatically, you may need to provide a custom RaygunWebApiClient instance in order to use some of the optional feature described below.
-To do this, use the static RaygunWebApiClient method overload that takes a function.
+To do this, use the static RaygunWebApiClient.Attach method overload that takes a function.
 Within this function, return a new (or previously created) RaygunWebApiClient instance.
 In this function you can setup any additional options on the RaygunWebApiClient instance that you need - more information about each feature is described below.

 RaygunWebApiClient.Attach(config, () => {